fedenunez/creative-theme-jekyll/bli-guides/bli-pro-user-guide.md

 #### Virtual resources

-An example of a _Virtual Resource_ is a button on the user interface (_BLApp_, TV overlay menu, _Webpanel_) e.g. a virtual button for cinema scene, or a boolean variable to indicate that a specific condition has been reached. _Virtual Resources_ makes possible to define buttons and variables of String, Integer and Boolean types for systems, without implementing these directly.
+An example of a _Virtual Resource_ is a button on the user interface (_BLApp_, _TV overlay menu_, _Webpanel_ - see [Interfaces](#interfaces)
+section for more information) e.g. a virtual button for cinema scene, or a boolean variable to indicate that a specific condition has been reached
+. _Virtual Resources_ makes possible to define buttons and variables of String, Integer and Boolean types for systems, without implementing these directly.
 The _BLApp_ currently uses virtual buttons for displaying scene buttons. _Virtual Resources_ have no functionality by themselves.
 [Macros](#macros) must be defined to link user actions on a virtual resource, with events and commands in the systems.

 <img src="pictures/pro-guide/resources-virtual.png" class="img-fluid" alt="Virtual resources page"/>